☘️ Celebrating St. Patrick’s Day: A Journey Through History☘️

 Celebrations

-Let me save you time and help you and children in Kindergarten to Grade 2 celebrate St. Patrick’s Day!
+Let me save you time and help you and your children in Kindergarten to Grade 2 celebrate St. Patrick’s Day!

-Have FUN learning to read and write … we all know that
+Have FUN learning to read and write … we all know that Learning to Read and Write is Complicated!

 Check out these resources!